7 Night Spain & Portugal Cruise on Independence of the Seas from Southampton, England La Coruna, Spain, Tower of Hercules

 From 1:00 PM - 9:00 PM

 Perched on a rocky peninsula in Spain's northwest, La Coruna is brimming with ancient Roman heritage and maritime history.
-Head to the Crystal City, located right near the harbor, and check out the galerias — the city is famous for these 19th-century enclosed glass balconies that reflect the glittering waters of the Atlantic.
+Head to the Crystal City, located right near the harbour, and check out the galerias – the city is famous for these 19th-century enclosed glass balconies that reflect the glittering waters of the Atlantic.
 Then, walk the Paseo Maritimo: The promenade will take you past ocean views to the Cidade Vella, the city's old town full of remnants of the ancient and medieval past.
-Walk along the still-standing remnants of the city's Roman Wall, and climb the green hill to the Tower of Hercules — a Roman lighthouse that's been in active use since the second century A.D.
+Walk along the still-standing remnants of the city's Roman Wall and climb the green hill to the Tower of Hercules — a Roman lighthouse that's been in active use since the second century A.D.

 La Coruna, Spain, Tower of Hercules close up